RamaSamsara/jda-fullstack-bootcamp-1/README.md

 -if-else
 -if

+Note
-also in this Repository i'm only allowed to upload it onmy github only 1 contribution per day
+- also in this Repository i'm only allowed to upload it onmy github only 1 contribution per day
+- i will add a new branch for every new coding segment i have learn from the bootcamp